MihirGupta07/ScytheChat/README.md

-##Scythe Chat
+# Scythe Chat
-#A Web based group chat app which lets you create chat groups and invite people using invite codes.
+## Web based group chat app which lets you create chat groups and invite people using invite codes.
 Your messages are saved in cloud firestore secured by end-to-end encryption
 Try it at: https://scythechat-70f85.web.app/

 Framework used: React JS